mlund/faunus/docs/_docs/topology.md

 ### Geometry

-Below is a list of possible geometries, specified by `type`, for the simulation container with indication if and in which directions periodic boundary conditions (PBC) are applied.
+Below is a list of possible geometries, specified by `type`, for the simulation container, indicating if and in which directions periodic boundary conditions (PBC) are applied.
 Origo ($0,0,0$) is always placed in the geometric _center_ of the simulation container.

 `type`     | PBC      | Required keywords